July 19, 2021

 In addition, consider using in-app referrals to customize your messaging.
 Incentivize users to sign up for your app by including the name of their referrer in a dedicated landing page.

+Increasing app retention can be as easy as giving users previews.
 Visually display just how user-friendly your app’s design is by giving users a preview before signing up.
 A perfect example is Slack’s welcome screens on iOS.
-On thevery first welcome screen, Slack displays how their UI looks on iOS, desktop, and mobile–communicating how easy it is to communicate on a single platform on multiple devices.
+On the very first welcome screen, Slack displays how their UI looks on iOS, desktop, and mobile–communicating how easy it is to communicate on a single platform on multiple devices.

 Introduce new users to key features of the app using tooltips and hotspots.
 Tools tips are short hints, tips, and descriptions that are displayed after you’ve used your cursor to hover over an item within the web or desktop app.
 Some tooltips are also used to offer a tour of an app’s features, but doesn’t necessarily prompt a user to take an action.